I am on the academic job market this year!

 EDUCATIONPh.D.
 Student, Computer Science

 Stephen Checkoway, Jacob Maskiewicz, Christina Garman, Joshua Fried, Shaanan Cohney, Matthew Green, Nadia Heninger, Ralf-Philipp Weinmann, Eric Rescorla, Hovav Shacham.
 "A Systematic Analysis of the Juniper Dual EC Incident".
-To appear ACM Conference on Computer and Communications Security (CCS), 2016.
-[PDF] [ePrint]
+In ACM Conference on Computer and Communications Security (CCS), 2016.
+BEST PAPER AWARD [PDF] [ePrint]

 Christina Garman, Matthew Green, Gabriel Kaptchuk, Ian Miers, Michael Rushanan.
 "Dancing on the Lip of the Volcano: Chosen Ciphertext Attacks on Apple iMessage".
 In USENIX Security, 2016.
 [PDF] [USENIX]